 1. Operating Reserves - Developments receiving loan funds from RHS may satisfy the operating reserve requirement of the LIHTC program by establishing the two percent (2%) operating and maintenance capital reserve account and by maintaining this account as required by RHS.
-Developments not subject to the RHS two percent (2%) operating and maintenance capital reserve requirements must establish and maintain minimum operating reserves equal to six (6) months of projected operating expenses.
+Developments not subject to the RHS two percent (2%) operating and maintenance capital reserve requirements must establish and maintain minimum operating reserves equal to six (6) months of projected operating expenses and six (6) month of must-pay debt service and any additional reserves required by the syndicator and verified in writing.
 The reserve must be established at the time the development places in service and must be maintained at the required level throughout the compliance period unless earlier release of the reserves is approved by the Authority and the Syndicator of the low-income housing tax credits.